Prepare for FY1 Guide by Specialty

 Request bloods and imaging

-Prescribe on and re-write drug charts
+Prescribe and re-write drug charts

 Join the acute medical take every few weeks on-call (this is the hot on-call in which you admit patients)